 Labeled data.
 There is a nice data set on NPI exclusions.
 However, beware that being in the exclusion list is just a proxy we will use for this blog post.
 We won't extrapolate on our prediction results because this is a fraudster-based target and not a fraud one, so we will be unable to detect cases like the one of Ortiz-Butcher, a physician victim of a fraud web.
 As a result, this will probably limit our performance.

 Payments : In the US, physicians now have to declare any payment they receive from pharmaceutical companies.

 FDA datasets (optional) that will help us join drugs and active ingredients.

 The most interesting dataset is PartD, in which we have for each physician (identified by its NPI) and drug, the total amount of prescriptions, total cost and total number of days prescribed.
 From this, we should be able to create a few features to qualify the chance of each physician to be a fraudster.
 I chose to concatenate the three PartD datasets and create feature out of this.
-I kept only the following informations.

-Derive basic features is straightforward.
+Deriving basic features is straightforward.
 I summed all years to get a simpler dataset and calculated the following features:

-the number of different drugs prescribed
+The number of different drugs prescribed

-the sum of the number of prescriptions, the sum of the number of days prescribed and the sum of the total cost
+The sum of the number of prescriptions, the sum of the number of days prescribed, and the sum of the total cost

-the variance of these three quantities
+The variance of these three quantities

-the maximum of these three quantities
+The maximum of these three quantities

 This can easily be written in SQL with: